EvgeniyBlinov/aescrypt.com/Readme.txt

 1. License

-For all files accept aes.c, aes.h, sha256.h, and sha256.c, the following
+For all files except aes.c, aes.h, sha256.h, and sha256.c, the following
 license applies:

 This software is licensed as "freeware."
 Permission to distribute